Utkarsha666/climate-and-gender-ai/Readme.md

     - Gender Inequality Data: Data on gender gaps in education, health, employment, and political participation etc will be collected from various sources.
 - Climate Change Data: Climate data from sources such as https://power.larc.nasa.gov
 - Policy Documents, Reports, Journals: Relevant reports, research papers and documents that highlight the gendered impacts of climate change.

+# Ethical Considerations
+- Bias and Fairness: Ensure that machine learning models are not biased against marginalized gender groups.
+- Data Privacy: Safeguard the privacy of individuals and communities when collecting and processing gender-disaggregated data.

 # License